First dates

 Lesson plan overview

 This ESL lesson is dedicated to first dates.
 Students will learn useful phrases, will discuss first dates DOs and DON’Ts, will watch a short video will practise answering questions usually asked on a first date.
-This lesson will work well in combination with the worksheets “Phrasal verbs: relationships and dating” and “Idioms: love”.
+This lesson will work well in combination with the worksheets “Phrasal verbs: relationships and dating” and “Idioms: love” as well as the video-based lesson “Modern dating“.

 Speaking: The lesson starts with an initial discussion on the topic of dating, online dating and first dates.